 Yellow-naped amazons are large, social parrots that occur within lowland, seasonally dry tropical forests along both the Pacific and Caribbean coasts of Mesoamerica, ranging from southern Mexico to northern Costa Rica (Wright et al., 2018).
 They exhibit a fission-fusion flock dynamic, communally roosting in the evenings and departing in smaller groups around sunrise to forage (Wright, 1999).
-In 1996, Wright documented the first evidence of vocal dialects in a parrot in Costa Rican populations of yellow-naped amazons (Wright, 1996).
-In 2005, Wright et al. recorded contact calls at the same sights as previously recorded in Costa Rica and found that the acoustic variation discovered in 1996 exhibited both geographic and temporal stability.
-During both the 1996 and 2005 surveys, birds exhibiting more than one dialect, known as bilingualism, were observed at some sites along dialect boundaries (Wright, 1996; Wright et al., 2008).
+The first evidence of vocal dialects in a parrot was documented in Costa Rican populations of this species (Wright, 1996).
+In 2005, Wright et al. (2008) recorded contact calls at the same sights as previously recorded in Costa Rica and found that the acoustic variation discovered in 1996 exhibited both geographic and temporal stability.
+During both the 1996 and 2005 surveys, some birds using multiple dialects, known as bilingualism, were observed at some sites along dialect boundaries (Wright, 1996; Wright et al., 2008).
 Genetic analysis showed that yellow-naped amazon vocal dialects are not genetically distinct (Wright and Wilkinson, 2001), suggesting that this species preferentially learns local call types (Wright et al., 2008), a conclusion supported by translocation experiments (Salinas-Melgoza and Wright 2012).
+In addition, playback experiments showed the parrots are less responsive to playbacks from different dialects (Wright & Doring 2001).
+These data indicate that dialects may be maintained because utilization of the proper dialect provides social benefits to individuals (Wright and Dahlin 2018).

-No data currently exists on whether yellow-naped amazon vocal dialects extend to portions of the species range outside of Costa Rica.
-Evaluating their range-wide vocal trends is a necessary step in understanding how and why dialects persist both geographically and temporally.
+At present, there is little data to indicate whether yellow-naped amazon vocal dialects even extend beyond Costa Rica, nonetheless what functions they may serve within the species.
+Furthermore, is still unclear whether or patterns of geographic structure above the dialect level exist in this species.
+Thus, valuation of their range-wide vocal trends is necessary understand whether patterns observed in Costa Rica are species-wide, and will provide insight into function of dialects in yellow-naped amazons, and parrots more broadly.

 We hypothesized that vocal dialect patterns observed in the southern portion of the range would also be present in the northern portion.
 To answer this question, we recorded contact calls from yellow-naped amazon populations in Costa Rica, Nicaragua, Honduras, Guatemala, and Mexico from 2016-2019.
 We expected to see a mosaic pattern of geographic variation in the contact calls, where calls within populations are more similar in their acoustic structure than between populations (Wright and Dahlin, 2017).
 Alternatively, variation in yellow-naped amazon contact calls could be graded, or clinal.
 In this case, we expected to see the acoustic structure of calls progressively diverge from one end of the range to the other (Lee et al., 2019).
-We used SPCC, PCA, and mantel-based spatial autocorrelations to assess these two alternatives.
+We used spectrographic cross-correlation, PCA, and mantel-based spatial autocorrelations to assess these two alternatives.
 In addition, we compared the fit of models predicting vocal variation based on our visual dialect classification to a model based on geographic distance alone.

 2 Materials and methods